Haseeb-Moheb/Haseeb-Moheb/README.md

 💻 &nbsp;Full-Stack Developer\
 🌐 &nbsp;I develop 3D visuals, user interfaces and web applications\
 💡 &nbsp;I like to explore new technologies and develop software solutions\
-🎓 &nbsp;I'm currently pursuing my Bachelor's degree in Information Technology\
+🎓 &nbsp;I'm currently pursuing my Bachelor's Degree in Computer Science\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture\
 ⚽️ &nbsp;In my free time, I play Chess, Tennis, Volleyball, Walking